Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/GUI FLP Exporter.md

     - User can open file and flp location folder via right click

 - Make advanced closable (default)
+- Add change font size for projects and selected projects (padding must also be changed in background)

 #### About
 - ✅ - Add about section, with version name